Cybersnake223/Hypr/README.md

 - (all of the above components) plus
 - `Matugen` - For Color Palete Generation
-- `xdg-desktop-portal-hyprland` - For Better Functionality and Compatiblity
+- `xdg-desktop-portal-hyprland` - For Better Functionality and Compatibility
 - `Cava` - Audio Visualizer
 - `Polkit-Gnome` - Authentication Agent
 - `Grimblast-git` `wl-clipboard` - Screenshot Utility